din/simplify_jackets/README.md

 ## Distributing jacket

-To distribute and share your jacket, simply compress your folder with all its contents (`my_jacket` in aforementioned example).
-After that rename `my_jacket.zip` to `my_jacket.jacket`.
+To distribute and share your jacket, simply add to the folder with your jacket contents a '.jacket' extension.
+If you've got a folder 'my_jacket', just rename it to 'my_jacket.jacket'.
+Note that you *don't need to compress your folder before renaming it since Simplify 2.6*.

 User will be able to install your jacket from preferences or by double-clicking on `my_jacket.jacket` file.